amd/ZenDNN/docs/operator/tensor_operator/matmul_operator.md

 }
 ```

 ### 4. batch_matmul_inp2d_relu_f32_kernel_example

-This example showcases an advanced operation combining batched matrix multiplication with 2D input_tensor and ReLU postop for float32 datatype.
+This example showcases an advanced operation combining batched matrix multiplication with 2D input_tensor and ReLU post-op for float32 datatype.

 **Key Components**

 - **Post-Operations**
   - Applies the ReLU operation on the result.

 - **Execution**
-  - Involves setting multiple input tensors corresponding to the operations defined in the context and performing batched Matrix Mulitplication with 2D Input and 3D Weights.
+  - Involves setting multiple input tensors corresponding to the operations defined in the context and performing batched Matrix Multiplication with 2D Input and 3D Weights.

 ```cpp
 int batch_matmul_inp2d_relu_f32_kernel_example() {